HWKDS/Enum/README.md

-# If you get any problem with the box contact
+# If you get any problem with the tool contact
 https://twitter.com/KDSAMF